CityPulse/CityPulse-Geospatial-Data-Infrastructure/README.md

 		- It provides a full Javadoc Documentation
 		- Example class for first experiments: eu.citypulse.uaso.gdiclient.CpClientExampleStockholm

+## Contributers
+The GDI component was developed as part of the EU project CityPulse.
+The consortium member University of Applied Sciences provided the main contributions for this component.

 ## Link
 The code of the Resource Management can be found here: https://github.com/CityPulse/GDI.git